sulis-hpc/sulis-hpc.github.io/advanced/ensemble/gnuparallel.markdown

 ```
 </details>

 We request 128 tasks per node and a single node.
 Each instance of the serial program will constitute 1 task.
-When launching the serial program with `srun` we specify that only 1 task should be launched on one node.
-Parallel is then used with the option `-j $SLURM_NTASKS` such that it launches 128 concurrent instances of `srun` with each
+Parallel is used with the option `-j $SLURM_NTASKS` such that it launches 128 concurrent instances of `srun`.
+We specify arguments to `srun` itself such that each instance launches a single task using the resources allocated by SLURM.
+These resources may span multiple nodes - this method can be used to launch batches of serial calculations across hundreds or even thousands of CPUs.

 <p class="codeblock-label">parallel.slurm</p>
 ```bash